toddjonker/fusion-java/CONTRIBUTING.md

    raise the topic.
 This is a quick way to ensure that there’s not already a reasonable solution, that the feature fits within the scope and aims of the language and library, and to gather general feedback on the idea.
+2. Create a GitHub fork of this repository.
+You'll push changes to your fork in order to create pull requests to the official repository.
-2. Get a design review.
+3. Get a design review.
 Draft documentation for the proposed feature and post it as a PR.
 In most cases, this should basically be the documentation for the procedure you’re adding.
 This allows experts to ensure the proposed behavior is well-designed and well-defined, to suggest test cases, and so on, before you invest time in implementation.